YttriLab/A-SOID/README.md

 ---
 ## Installation

-There are three ways to install and run A-SOiD depending on your preferences.
+There are two ways to install and run A-SOiD depending on your preferences.
 All installation methods will result in the same app running.
 While some are easier to access, others are easier to alter.

-### Download and install locally as app (Easiest)
-The easiest solution is to download our exe file and install A-SOiD locally on your computer.

-**COMING SOON**

-### Download repository and install locally as python package (advanced)
+### Download repository and install locally as python package (recommended)

 Clone this repository and create a new environment (recommended) or active the environment using [Anaconda/Python3](https://www.anaconda.com/), you want to install A-SOiD in.
 Next, install the A-SOiD package by moving to the directory containing A-SOiD: